 It is often said that we all dream of meeting the love of our lives the way it is depicted in most Hollywood movies!
 You know, the old fashioned ‘organic’ way, like that chance encounter at the bus stop that leads to a long and happy life together.
 Or finding ourselves standing next to each other in a museum or art gallery admiring the same exhibit and we start talking.
 Or simultaneously reaching for the same item at the deli counter of the local supermarket when our hands touch and our eyes meet!
 But, the Hollywood fantasy aside, the chances of actually meeting a truly compatible person that way are horrifically small, so when you think about it, doing it this way actually makes a lot of sense.
 We all know the qualities we want in the other person, so it's only natural that we write down exactly what we're looking for, put it out there and let the reach, power and population of the internet, do the rest.
 Who knows?
 Stranger things have been known to happen.
-Doesn’t this remind you of those old couples in "When Harry Met Sally"….and the way they all met, and the special bond that kept them together for all that time?
+In a way, it reminds me of those old couples in "When Harry Met Sally" and the way they all met.
 If you understand them, then you'll understand what I am looking for! " The Ambassador Hotel in Chicago....Nine extra floors....".
 Priceless!

 Or if you’re a fan of the Simpsons, you might recall Homer's chilli induced hallucination, and his quest for his soulmate.
 Well, I guess you could say that I'm looking for my Marge!
 (All other names would be acceptable too).

 And to find her, I guess I could simply copy & paste just about any one of the repetitive, mass produced generic profiles found on this site.
-Then reel out a list of unique qualities that are meant to mark me out from the rest of the crowd, by saying things like "I like to laugh – I love life – I have friends & family – I love food – and love curling up with a DVD and glass of wine!".
-NOT to confuse me with other mere mortals who obviously hate life, simply love to cry, don’t have any friends or family, and love watching DVDs while standing up and sipping on a cup of tea through a straw!!
-And whereas a lesser man NEEDS food for their survival, my profile will make it clear that I can actually claim it as a ‘love’…something which I can take or leave, along with my other ‘loves’ of breathing, sleeping, sitting, standing, walking and talking!
-Put simply, we’re all supposed to love everything – and our glass is always meant to be ‘half full’!
-Now, tempting as that might be, I think I'll pass!
-And as for that poor glass, if I ever find it, I'm going to put the damn thing out of its misery once and for all by placing it in a river where it call live out the rest of its life always completely full !
-Leave-The-Damn-Glass-Alone!
+Then reel out a list of unique qualities that are meant to mark me out from the rest of the crowd, by saying things like "I like to laugh – I love life – I have friends & family – I love food – and love curling up with a DVD and glass of wine!", designed so as not to confuse me with other mere mortals who obviously hate life, love to cry, don’t have any friends or family, and love watching DVDs while standing up and sipping a cup of tea through a straw!!
+And whereas a lesser man NEEDS food for their survival, my profile would make it clear that I can actually claim it as a ‘love’…something which I can take or leave, along with my other ‘loves’ of breathing, sleeping, sitting, standing, walking and talking.
+Not forgetting my glass which, like everyone else's, is perpetually 'half full', and somehow never quite able to attain nirvana fullness.
+If I ever find that notorious glass, I'm going to put the poor thing out of its misery once and for all by placing it in a fast flowing river where it call live out the rest of its life always completely full !
+Leave-the-damn-glass-alone!

 Until then, these are good examples of what I am NOT looking for: